unsym/toolwrap/README.md

 The **bootstrap_envs.py** tool automates the setup and management of isolated Python environments for a collection of command-line scripts grouped by functionality.
 Each group resides in a separate subfolder, containing Python scripts along with optional dependency and Python version requirements.
 This utility:

 1. Identifies all subfolders (or specified subsets) under a root directory.
-2. For each subfolder (group), sets up or updates a dedicated virtual environment for all python scripts.
+2. For each subfolder (group), sets up or updates a dedicated virtual environment for all Python scripts.
 3. Installs dependencies listed in a `requirements.txt` file (with optional auto-detection of missing third-party libraries).
-4. Creates or updates bash wrapper scripts in a user-specified bin directory, enabling each Python script to be invoked by name from the command line.
+4. Creates or updates bash wrapper scripts in a user-specified bin directory, enabling each Python script to be invoked by name from the command line with its virtual environment automatically activated.

 This design avoids version conflicts between scripts, simplifies re-creating setups on new machines, and keeps a user’s global environment clean.

 ---